 For all of you hardworking Fathers, Papas, and Dads out there, you deserve a drink!
 It’s Father’s Day after all.
-But you can’t always leave the kids at home, so why not find a place where you can relax AND the kids can have a good time.
+But you can’t always leave the kids at home, so why not find a place where you can relax AND the kids can have a good time, you can even show them a good time by caring them around with the push cars for toddlers.
 Luckily Minnesota is a host to a BUNCH of family friendly taprooms that serves your favorite beer, and offers you a fun experience for the whole family.

 So for this Father’s Day pack up your extra nappies, your snacks, and extra wipes and head out to one of these GREAT taprooms.

 Okay before we get into our Father’s Day taprooms let me introduce you to my two little helpers, my boys Leo (age 2) and Felix (age 5):

 This was a really fun adventure for us, and we all had a GREAT time, with minimal meltdowns.
 Felix especially got into the whole thing with helping me test these taprooms “family friendliness”.